Back to articles

 Interferon-Gamma Release Assays (IGRA)

 The interferon-gamma assay overcomes the difficulties faced with the tuberculin test interpretation.
-Two available formats of the interferon-gamma release assays are; the Quantiferon-TB Gold and T Spot-TB test.
+Two formats of the interferon-gamma release assay are available: QuantiFERON-TB Gold and T-SPOT.TB.
 The IGRA assay is based on the ability of the MTB antigens, such as Early Secretory Antigen Target 6 (ESAT-6) and Culture Filtrate Protein 10 (CFP-10) to stimulate the host for the production of interferon-gamma (IFN-γ).

 The amount of interferon-γ released from the cells is measured.
 Results are interpreted both qualitatively (positive, negative, or indeterminate) and quantitatively.
 BCG immunization does not affect the test result of IGRA assay, as the antigens used here are specific for Mycobacterium tuberculosis and are not present in BCG vaccine.